NordicSemiconductor/Android-nRF-Toolbox/README.md

 contribution based on the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).

 ### Note
-- Android 5.0 or newer is required.
+- Android 6.0 or newer is required.
+Android 5.0 was supported until version 4.1.4.
 - Compatible with nRF5 devices running samples from the Nordic SDK and other devices implementing standard profiles.
 - Development kits: https://www.nordicsemi.com/Software-and-tools/Development-Kits.
-- The nRF5 SDK and SoftDevices are available online at http://developer.nordicsemi.com.
+- The nRF Connect SDK documentation is available at https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/index.html.